aylwinscw/OpenBook/docs/imageviewer.md

 ## Image Viewer

-Image viewer allows students to view the image in full screen mode.
+Image Viewer allows students to open larger images in a full-screen overlay.
+If an image is also linked, the script can add a separate button so students can still open the original link.

 ## Customise